 HISTORY AND PRACTICES

 Early in 2015, Edith Campbell invited a handful of colleagues who share a passion for children, literacy and diversity to work with her on a Summer Reading list.
 She invited us to suggest titles we had read and wanted to recommend.
 As conversations took place, the focus of the list became clear.
 We realized we needed to read closely to identify microaggressions, cultural misappropriation or examples that negated our struggle for social justice and inclusion.
 We wanted to create a list of books that we would be comfortable to put in any child’s hands.
-Each book has had no fewer than two readers.
-While we are willing to accept books from publishers, at this point we are recommending books from our personal collections or public libraries.
-We receive no compensation for books that appear on this list.
+Each book considered for the list has had no fewer than two readers. who read to eliminate books with instances that work against social justice, equity and inclusion.

 Books we recommend are ones written or illustrated by Native Americans or writers/illustrators of color that have withstood our critical review process.
 We want readers to become familiar with the names on the list and their creative work and to enjoy the stories they tell and the people they represent.
 We are proud to share our list.

-Lyn Miller-Lachmann is the former editor-in-chief of MultiCultural Review, the editor of the short story anthology of Latin@ authors for youth Once Upon a Cuento, and the author of the young adult novels Rogue, Gringolandia, and Surviving Santiago.
+Lyn Miller-Lachmann (2015 – current)* is the former editor-in-chief of MultiCultural Review, the editor of the short story anthology of Latin@ authors for youth Once Upon a Cuento, and the author of the young adult novels Rogue, Gringolandia, and Surviving Santiago.
 She translates children’s books and other materials from Portuguese to English, including the acclaimed picture book The World in a Second, and reviews books on social justice for The Pirate Tree.
-Visit Lyn’s website http://www.lynmillerlachmann.com/ and blog at Lyn Miller-Lachmann http://www.lynmillerlachmann.com/category/blog/.
+Visit Lyn’s website http://www.lynmillerlachmann.com/ and her blog at Lyn Miller-Lachmann http://www.lynmillerlachmann.com/category/blog/.